nvolenec-uno/CYBR8420-18FA-TeamPUVW/Project Proposal.md

 Microsoft Windows Domain Server, Active Directory and Windows Domain controllers.

 SAMBA was originally developed by Andrew Tridgell.
+Currently SAMBA is maintained by "the samba team" a group of 54 people from all over the world.

 The current stable release of SAMBA is 4.8.5 (September 10, 2018).